Admission to West Virginia University at Parkersburg

 Students seeking general admission to the college who have completed a secondary school credential through a home school process must adhere to the following steps for admission:

 The home schooling of secondary students in West Virginia is governed by West Virginia Code 18-8-1 subsection (c), and admission to the college from a home school environment will be analogous to the necessary requirements of said code to complete a final year of secondary school.
-In addition to all other admission requirements, home-schooled students must provide one of the following:
+In addition to all other admission requirements, home-schooled students must provide:

 A transfer student is defined as an applicant for admission to WVU Parkersburg who has attended another accredited college or university and who wishes to enroll at WVU Parkersburg and declare a major field of study.
 To be fully admitted under transfer requirements, a student must complete an admission application and: